CloudNetService/website/blog/date-to-be-set-v3_4-release.md

 Unfortunately, this did not work well, and we identified it to be the cause of the issues.
 Therefore, we implemented a Head-Node system.
 Once the nodes connect to each other, they exchange their time of boot and use this to determine the current Head-Node.
-If the Head-Node disconnects, every other Node knows which one will be the next Head-Node, and the Cluster will just continue where was before.
+If the Head-Node disconnects, every other Node knows which one will be the next Head-Node, and the Cluster will just continue where it was before.

 After fixing the cluster issues, we heard of a few large networks not having any further problems.
 To give an idea: We know that CloudNet worked well with 6 nodes in the cluster and more than 600 players connected at the same time!